 E-Waybill Generation and Filing Procedures

 UIN holders engaged in the movement of goods must also diligently comply with e-waybill generation and filing procedures.
 The common portal for e-waybill generation is https://ewaybillgst.gov.in.
 Proper registration and authentication enable UIN holders to generate e-waybills.
-The process involves entering the UIN, receiving an OTP on the registered mobile number, and authenticating the same to generate a username and password for the e-waybill system.
+The process also involves entering the UIN, receiving an OTP on the registered mobile number, and authenticating the same to generate a username and password for the e-waybill system.

 How to Register for e-Way Bill